The Von Bondies: Pawn Shoppe Heart and departure from Sire (2002–2008)

 The group relocated to a San Francisco recording studio in early 2002 with producer Jerry Harrison of Talking Heads to begin work on their next album.
-In 2003, the band released the live Raw and Rare through Dim Mak Records.
+The band released the live album, Raw and Rare, in 2003 through Dim Mak Records.
+On August 25, 2003, the Von Bondies and Sonic Youth opened for the Stooges (who had just reunited) at DTE Energy Music Theatre.
 On the evening of December 13, 2003, an altercation occurred between Stollsteimer and the White Stripes frontman Jack White during the record release party for the band Blanche at The Magic Stick (a Detroit music club and part of the Majestic Theater complex).
 Stollsteimer was treated for injuries at Detroit Receiving Hospital.
 Detroit police arrested White and the Wayne County prosecutor's office charged him with aggravated assault.
 White pleaded guilty to assault and a judge sentenced him to anger management classes.

-In 2004, the band released their breakthrough album, Pawn Shoppe Heart, on Sire Records.
-Pawn Shoppe was produced by Harrison and co-produced by Stollsteimer.
-The album reached a peak of No. 36 in the UK Albums Chart, and No. 8 on Billboards Top Heatseekers chart and stayed in that chart for eight weeks.
-The hit single from this release was "C'mon C'mon", which reached No. 25 on the Billboard Alternative Songs chart and garnered national radio play.
+On March 9, 2004, the band released their breakthrough album, Pawn Shoppe Heart, on Sire Records.
+Pawn Shoppe Heart was produced by Harrison and co-produced by Stollsteimer.
+The album reached a peak of No. 36 on the UK Albums Chart, and No. 8 on Billboards Top Heatseekers chart, staying on the chart for eight weeks.
+The hit single from the album was "C'mon C'mon", which reached No. 25 on the Billboard Alternative Songs chart and garnered national radio play.
 "C'mon C'mon" reached No. 21 and "Tell Me What You See" reached No. 43 on the UK Singles Chart.

 In 2006, founding member Bolen left the band.
 Alicia Gbur and Matt Lannoo of The Nice Device were touring members of the band from 2007 to 2008.
 After issues with their record label, the Von Bondies left Sire in 2008.
 The band then signed with Majordomo Records, joining label mates The Airborne Toxic Event and Earlimart.